-Grumpy Cat was a famous domestic cat whose real name was Tardar Sauce.
+Grumpy Cat was a famous domestic cat from the United States.
+Her real name was Tardar Sauce.
 She was known for her permanently grumpy expression.
 Sadly, she died in 2019 from complications of a urinary tract infection.

 When the female Pallas cat is in her fertile phase, the male follows her around until mating occurs.
 This stage doesn't last for long.
 The female is no longer receptive to the male after forty-two hours.